 A normal pregnancy is not considered a qualifying medical condition.
 However, 25% of pregnancies may encounter one or more pregnancy-related medical conditions that may prevent mom from performing the duties of her primary occupation.

 It is common for doctors to order bed rest prior to delivery.
 In fact, complications of pregnancy are the third most common claims reason.

 Get the rest you need without worrying about money.

 While a normal pregnancy is not considered a qualifying medical condition, recovery from normal childbirth is a qualifying medical condition with certain policies.
 Some do cover normal childbirth, and some do not.

-State employees are also afforded job protections under FMLA and ADA.
-State employees also have access to income protection benefits via the Virginia Department of Human Resources (DHR).
+State employees also have access to income protection benefits via the Virginia Department of Human Resources Management (DHRM).
 State employees have income security when they cannot work because of a partial or total disability.